D-girl-11t/VMIPS-Simulator/README.md

 # VMIPS-Simulator

-Team members
+##Team members
-Jayanth Rajaram Sastry,  js12891
+@Jboyrox Jayanth Rajaram Sastry,  js12891
-Dhana Laxmi Sirigireddy, ds6992
+@D-girl-11t Dhana Laxmi Sirigireddy, ds6992

+###Functional Simulator -
-Functional Simulator - To simulate the behavior of a processor at the level of instruction execution.
+To simulate the behavior of
+a processor at the level of instruction execution.
 In this project, for the given ISA specification we implemented the functional Simulator using Python and demonstrated its